Systemic-Labs/Perfect-Stack/README.md

  **1. Learn the base web standards** -> (HTML, CSS, Javascript) follow/practice tutorials.
 Make few apps.(ex: Todo)
  **2. New web standards** -> ES6/next, new HTML, new CSS (grid,...)  practice/try what you learn.
  **3. Update the previous apps you made**, using new things you learned. make a game and a blog site.
  **4. Deploy**: learn how to host/deploy your site.
-Host on cloudflare pages, deno deploy, begin, netlify, github/gitlab pages,...
+Host on cloudflare pages, deno deploy, begin, netlify, github pages,...
  **5. Learn a Framework**s: Svelte. current best Dev Experience.
 Light, simple, fast, code compiles to standard JS (not limited).
- **6. Learn stuff when is required** learn extra stuff afterwards when is needed.(ex: DB, AI, backend, cloud, tools...)
+ **6. Learn only when required** learn extra stuff once you require(or predict) it.
+(Ex: DB, AI, specific tools/libs...)
  **7. Learn Design**: Patterns, tools, UI/UX(user interface/experience).
 Concepts: visual clarity, visual effects, utility 1st.
  **8. Responsive design**: native looks, any device, clear focus, usability/accessibility.
 CSS flex, grid...
  **9. Backend**: 1.
 Sveltekit(if using svelte) ___ 2.
 Deno: new js-runtime replacement for Node.js by its creator.
  **10.Personal** various experiences, use GIT, github, Make a portfolio site (show case). a social profile: Linkedin + twitter.
+ **11.Testing/Typing**: only if neccessary and: in large teams on complex projects with security risk or much new/junior/outsourced devs.
- **11.Summary**: Be an expert in one field, pro on few more, know the rest.
+ **12.Summary**: Be an expert in one field, pro on few more, know about the rest.
 Fullstack: Frontend + Backend + Eco-system + Experience.

  ### [Work Tips](#work-tips):
  - Better: learn best new tech options, practice, freelance, get hired, build an idea startup team.